 - Spread Nutella in a flat crepe then roll up and eat!

-- Roll crepe with various fillings and eat like a burrito or use a fork and knife!
+- Roll crepes with various fillings and eat like a burrito or use a fork and knife!

-- Fill with savory ingredients instead of sweet.
+- Fill with savory ingredients, like cheese and ham, instead of sweet.

 - Serve for breakfast, lunch, dinner or a snack!

 The list can go on and on!
 How will you serve your crepes?

 Store: Any leftover crepes can be stored in an airtight container in the fridge for up to 3 days.

 Reheat: Reheat refrigerated crepes in the microwave for 30 seconds.